 If you need to be reimbursed for PTA committee-related expenses, please use our Reimbursement Form.
 All expenses must be within the budget approved by our membership, so make sure that you understand your committee's budget and have approval for spending before making any purchases.

 Tips: Make sure to click on the drop-down arrow in the form to select the correct committee/budget line item.
 You'll need to provide a copy of any receipts — make sure the copy is legible and total costs are clear (we cannot reimburse you without a receipt).
-Submit the forms and receipts to the PTA Treasurer — you can either email or leave a printed copy in the mailbox in the PTA room labeled "Treasurer."
+Submit the forms and receipts to the PTA Treasurer — you can either email (preferred) or leave a printed copy in the mailbox in the PTA room labeled "Treasurer."
 All expenses must be submitted within 30 days (or for expenses in late May/June by the last day of school) to be reimbursed.

 Room Parent Expenses

 Need to be reimbursed for a Room Parent related expense?
 You need to submit a copy of your receipt to your grade's class treasurer — that person will submit the reimbursement request form & receipts on your behalf to the CRS PTA Treasurer.
 The Grade Level Treasurer is responsible for managing your grade's class funds and will provide a budget (with allocations for each activity) to Room Parents early in the year.
-Be sure to coordinate with your fellow Room Parents to ensure spend is within the allocated budgets as expenses that exceed available Class Funds cannot be reimbursed.
+Be sure to coordinate with your fellow Room Parents to ensure spending is within the allocated budgets as expenses that exceed available Class Funds cannot be reimbursed.
 Not sure who your grade's room parent class treasurer is or how to contact them?
 Contact our Room Parent Coordinator or check your grade's message board on our website.

 Please keep your PTA expenditures separate from your personal spending — don't mix these in the same order/purchase!
 Also, if there are non-PTA-related expenses on the receipt(s), please mark the ones that should be reimbursed and the total for those items (any tax or shipping on mixed purchases will not be reimbursed).

-Don't hold off on submitting expenses as all expenses must be submitted within 30 days (or before the fiscal year deadline if expenses are incurred after 5/15), or these will not be reimbursed.
+Don't hold off on submitting expenses as all expenses must be submitted within 30 days (or before the fiscal year deadline if costs are incurred after 5/15), or these will not be reimbursed.
 The fiscal year ends on June 30, so the CRS PTA must close its financial books for the year at that time.
 Please submit your end-of-year expenses ASAP to ensure that the Treasurer can reimburse you in time — plus, it makes our financial management MUCH easier!

 Collected funds for the PTA (examples - event tickets, registration fees, class funds, spirit wear)?
 Complete the PTA Deposit Form.
 Make sure to click on the drop-down to indicate the correct budget line item associated with the funds.
 Then, submit the form and funds ASAP to the CRS PTA Treasurer.